Usual, Customary, and Reasonable Fees

 For the general case of UCR in pet insurance, here are some pros and cons to the approach.

 Pro #1: Claim Payouts Vary By Location

-Compared to a benefit schedule that generally does not vary by location, UCR is usually more sensitive to the regional variation veterinary charges.
+Compared to a benefit schedule that generally does not vary by location, UCR is more sensitive to the regional variation in veterinary charges.
 The UCR method generally pays more in more expensive locations, such as large metropolitan areas, than less expensive locations.

 Pro #2: Premiums May Be Lower

 While some of the limitations of UCR reduce the claim payout (see cons below), lower reimbursements are generally reflected in lower pet insurance premiums.
 If you understand and accept the impact of the specific benefit schedule on your future claims payouts, lower premiums can certainly be appealing.

 Because UCR charges vary by location and possibly over time, it is not easy to disclose the UCR details to policyholders, which can create uncertainty about how much will be paid out on a claim.

 While the UCR charges do vary by location, you may find that your veterinary bills are sometimes higher than the UCR table values - something you may only find out after you have paid your vet bill and received your claim decision.